Cycling team guaranteed three medals after scorching qualifiers

-The New Zealand cycling team have gotten off to a flying start in Birmingham with three medals guaranteed and fourth bronze a possibility on the opening day of competition after some impressive qualifying runs Friday night NZT.
+The New Zealand cycling team have gotten off to a flying start at the Birmingham Games with three medals guaranteed and a fourth bronze a possibility on the opening day of competition after some impressive qualifying runs Friday night NZT.

 READ MORE: Olympian Andrews takes on cycling double duties at Comm Games